AidanShah/beautiful-jekyll/designing_studies.md

 3. Identify the population you would study to answer the question.
 What information about the population would help answer your question?

+The population would be wild blueberries in this area.

 5. Identify a feasible sample frame, and explain your reasoning.

+The sample frame would be the wild berries along this trail.
+This is because going off the trail would be more difficult.

-6. Identify the sampling method you would use, and explain your reasoning.
+7. Identify the sampling method you would use, and explain your reasoning.
 What makes this method better than the others?

+I would sample along the trail at set elevation levels.
+This ensures that you would have an equal from each elevation levels.

-7. What biases may come up, and how would you address them?
+9. What biases may come up, and how would you address them?

+The taste might also be determined by time so I would do these weeks apart.